kissyteam/gulp-modulex/README.md

 # gulp-modulex

-compile, concat and extra dependencies of modulex modules
+compile, concat and generate dependencies of modulex modules

 ## example